Harley says that they’ve “really changed the Harley Davidson 883 inner workings.”

-Firstly the 1200 C is a powerful motorbike if the driver decides to ‘give it some’ you better have a REALLY good hold or else you might become the next temporary speed bump for the vehicle behind you.
+Firstly the 1200 C is a powerful motorbike if the driver decides to ‘give it some’ you better have an excellent grip or else you might become the next temporary speed bump for the vehicle behind you.
 Outright HP numbers aside, the 1200 shoves along with buckets of low-down torque.

 Second: The passenger seat on this particular model is very short.
-You better have a small backside if don’t want to sit on the rear mudguard.
+You better have a small backside if you don’t want to sit on the rear mudguard.
 The seat also seems to be angled the wrong way and can force the thrust of a quick burst to throw you even further back.
-Because of the seat length, it seems like the holding strap is almost behind you and does not provide the stability needed in acceleration.
-It does provide a little slack which would be great if it was a little more forward.
+Because of the seat length, it seems like the holding strap is almost behind you and does not provide stability needed in acceleration.
+It does give a little slack, which would be great if it was a little more forward.

 Holding the rider is fine and is probably the best and most comfortable bet although something about one man hugging another on a Harley from behind with both arms got a few glances along the way.

-One positive consideration is the foot pegs being a little forward which helped when slowing and stopping the bike.
-Instead of sliding forward, like you were on melted butter, you can brace the deceleration gently and not force yourself onto the rider and avoid clunking of helmets in ritual fashion.
+One favourable consideration is the footpegs being a little forward, which helped when slowing and stopping the bike.
+Instead of sliding forward, like you were on melted butter, you can brace the deceleration gently and not force yourself onto the rider and ritually avoid clunking of helmets.

 The shocks could have been a little softer during this test and can be adjusted for personal preference.